|Photo courtesy Jean Winegardner|

 (They were supposed to be window panes, not indicators of my demeanor as a porcupine, which is something Alex has called me for a long time.)

-I know that a lot of people I know will be surprised by my Asperger's diagnosis.
+I know that a lot of people I know will be surprised by my autism diagnosis.
 Even when I tell people about something so common as my social anxiety, people are surprised and say they would never know.
 I understand this.
 I have adapted extremely well.
 I am very good at watching people.
 I have had nearly 39 years of practice.

 I know how to act.
 And when I don't know how to act, I know how to not act so that people don't know that I don't know how to act.
 It's a fair amount of work and one of the reasons it is hard for me to be one-on-one with people I don't know well.
 It is much easier for me to hide in a small group.